-Usher syndrome type 1 is a recessive genetic disease.
-This means that a child receives two copies of the same Usher 1 gene, one from each parent.
+Usher syndrome is a recessive genetic disease.
+This means that a child needs to inherit two copies of the same Usher gene - one from each parent - in order to have Usher syndrome.
+In most cases, the parents are unaware that they are carriers of the gene as they have NO symptoms.

-Children and adults with Usher type 1 usually have vestibular issues which affects balance.
+Children and adults with Usher type 1 usually have vestibular issues that affect balance.
 Balance issues manifest early in children with Usher type 1, and they often learn to sit up and walk later than their peers.
 Balance problems can become more pronounced as visual fields decrease.

-Today, Usher syndrome is usually diagnosed before adulthood, but many older people report that the diagnosis wasn’t made until later in life when the vision loss from RP became severe enough to interfere with their mobility.
-Genetic testing - usually through a simple blood test - is the only way to definitively diagnose Usher syndrome.
+With genetic testing, Usher syndrome can be diagnosed prenatally or in early childhood.
+Without genetic testing and awareness of the symptoms of Usher syndrome, adults may not find out until the vision loss from RP became severe enough to interfere with their daily life and safety.
+Genetic testing - usually through a simple blood or saliva test - is the only way to definitively diagnose Usher syndrome, and to find out which gene is causing the symptoms.

 Carriers of Usher Type I